 The Department accepts a limited number of international medical students interested in undertaking a placement in matters relevant to community and family medicine.
 The placement provides opportunities to train in peri-urban and rural settings in northern Sri Lanka, enabling students to:

-Become familiar with the structure and organization of Sri Lanka’s preventive health sector;
+Become familiar with the structure and organization of Sri Lanka’s widely acclaimed preventive health sector;

 Visit a range of health institutions located in the Northern Province, including provincial/district-level health administrative institutions, divisional hospitals, maternal and child health clinics, and other grassroots non-government organizations engaged in the provision of community-based services;

 Participate in health promotion and health education programmes at community level;